An art/performance research collaboration producing site or situation responsive work

 The skills of the artist and scientist coincide in this cross disciplinary experience.
 We practice deep looking as a sensory experience, we ask questions, we make connections, propose theories, start to make meaning and generate non linear story lines.

 This encounter starts to explore how we deal with uncertainty and the skills we need to meet an unknown situation.
-How does it feel not to find an answer to our questions, how do we live with not knowing.
+How does it feel not to find an answer to our questions, how do we live with not knowing, how to we build resilience.

 In many ways this encounter brings us into a place where we can start to consider the artistic process itself.